Wąbrzeźno: History

 On January 20, 1920, the town was reintegrated with Poland, which regained independence, the historic Polish name was restored, and was made seat of its county.
 Polish cultural life was revived in the interbellum.

 Wąbrzeźno was invaded by Nazi Germany in September 1939, during World War II, and was occupied by Germany until 1945.
 The Germans carried out mass arrests of Poles in October 1939.
 Around 1,000 Poles were arrested and imprisoned, mostly in a temporary concentration camp, established in a local factory, but some also in the local prison.
 Some of these Poles were murdered in Skrwilno between October 15 and November 15, 1939, and in Nielub on October 17, 1939, while most were murdered in large massacres in Łopatki and Kurkocin (see Intelligenzaktion).
 Nearly 4,000 Polish residents of Wąbrzeźno and the surrounding communities were sent to Nazi concentration camps, established in Potulice and Toruń, and expelled.
 The Germans banned the use of the Polish language, liquidated Polish schools and organizations, and resettled the town with German colonists, however, the Poles still organized the underground Polish resistance movement.

 The Red Army captured the town in January 1945, but this was hardly an improvement, as the Soviets conducted mass deportations, in which 776 people from the county, including 261 people from the town were deported to labor camps in the Soviet Union.
 Most of these deportees died while being transported or in the labor camps, and most were Polish citizens.

-The city lost its status as county seat in 1975, but regained in 1999.
+The town lost its status as county seat in 1975, but regained in 1999.